 The required Project Pitch allows startups and small businesses to get quick feedback at the start of their application for Phase I funding from America’s Seed Fund powered by NSF.

-Startups or entrepreneurs who submit a three-page Project Pitch* will know within three weeks if they meet the program’s objectives to support innovative technologies that show promise of commercial and/or societal impact and involve a level of technical risk.
+Startups or entrepreneurs who submit a Project Pitch* will find out if they meet the program’s objectives to support innovative technologies that show promise of commercial and/or societal impact and involve a level of technical risk.
 They will also get additional guidance and feedback from NSF staff.

 If your Project Pitch is a good fit for the program, you will receive an official invitation from NSF to submit a full proposal.
 If you’re not invited to submit, you’ll be told why your project is not appropriate for the program.